-In partnership with the Alberni Valley Air Quality Council the City has installed Idle free signs around elementary schools and in commercial areas where idling is prevalent.
-This was part of an idle free education campaign undertake by the Air Quality Council.
+The City has a longstanding "anti- Idling" policy with respect to the use of City vehicles.
+In addition and in partnership with the Alberni Valley Air Quality Council the City has installed Idle free signs around elementary schools and in commercial areas where idling is prevalent.
+This was part of an idle free education campaign undertaken by the Air Quality Council.